PE Wax

 What are the different types of polyethylene wax?

-• Polyethylene wax comes in various forms, each suited for specific applications.
+• However, Polyethylene wax comes in various forms, each suited for specific applications.
 These include high-density, low-density, oxidized, and polymerized PE wax.
 The choice depends on factors like hardness, melting point, and compatibility with other materials.

 How big is the polyethylene wax market?

-• The polyethylene wax market is a substantial segment within the specialty chemicals industry.
+• Meanwhile, The polyethylene wax market is a substantial segment within the specialty chemicals industry.
 Its growth is driven by its widespread use in numerous applications, from coatings and plastics to cosmetics and adhesives.

 What is the difference between oxidized PE wax and PE wax?